Soil Conservation Dataset Covering National Ecological

 validation, and wrote this data paper.
 Wang, X. F. collected and processed the

-data, and wrote this data paper.
+data, and wrote the paper.
 Yin, L. C. collected and processed the data.

 References